Penguin (film): Plot

-One night, she overhears Ajay singing Twinkle, Twinkle Little Star, and sees his drawings of the kidnapper which imply that the kidnapper is still following him.
+Back in the present day, Raghu apologizes for his behavior and lets Ajay go home with Rhythm.
+When Ajay goes to Rhythm's house, he is still very quiet and uncomfortable.
+One night at home, she overhears Ajay singing Twinkle, Twinkle Little Star, and sees his drawings of the kidnapper implying that the kidnapper is still following him.
 One day at a carnival, she sees the kidnapper when meeting up with Raghu, but fails to follow him.
 She also loses Ajay but Raghu manages to find him.
-However, Ajay stabs the driver.
-When Raghu tells Ajay to drop his weapon, Ajay surprisingly listens to Raghu.
-When Rhythm sees a lot of insects, she passes out.
-Raghu brings her to her home because Gautham couldn't be reached.
-In the middle of the night, Ajay attempts to stab Rhythm's stomach but stops when she moves.
+Raghu brings her home as Gautham could not be reached.
+In the middle of the night, Ajay attempts to stab Rhythm' but stops when she moves.
 Later the kidnapper breaks into Rhythm's house and communicates with Ajay via sign language.
 Rhythm tries to stop the kidnapper but he overpowers her and escapes.

-Doctor David suggests that Rhythm take Ajay to a speech therapist.
-On the way there though, Anjana's mom faints in the road so Gautham takes her to the hospital.
-Meanwhile, Rhythm's dog Cyrus finds human organs in a dumpster.
+Ajay's doctor, David, suggests that Rhythm take Ajay to a speech therapist.
+On the way to the therapist, Rhythm's dog Cyrus finds human remains in a dumpster.
 Cyrus leads Rhythm to a house that belongs to David.
-Suspecting David, Rhythm finds a way to make him leave the house.
-She searches his house and finds a secret room where she finds Anjana.
-Cyrus helps Rhythm save Anjana and Ajay from David and gets David arrested.
-Anjana is reunited with her parents.
-However, Ajay is injured so Rhythm tells Gautham to take him to the hospital while she goes to the police station.
+Suspecting David, Rhythm finds a way to make him leave the house and searches it.
+She discovers a secret room where she finds Anjana.
+Rhythm saves Anjana and Ajay from David and gets David arrested.
 When Rhythm questions David, it is revealed that he kills kids for their organs.
 David also reveals that if he had kidnapped Ajay, Ajay would have been dead.
-It is revealed that David wrote the Rest In Peace cards and sent the bouquet to divert the police from his crimes.
+It is revealed that David sent the bouquet to divert the police from his crimes.
 David also says that the kidnapper is around Rhythm and that she has to look at things from a different point of view to figure out who the kidnapper is.
 She starts to suspect Raghu because Ajay listened to him.
-She attempts to call Gautham but he doesn't answer.
 She reaches the hospital where she sees that Gautham has been attacked.
 Gautham holds a glove and reveals that the kidnapper is female and says that she took Ajay.
-Rhythm runs through the clues in her head and figures out who the kidnapper is but she doesn't know why they kidnapped Ajay.
+Rhythm runs through the clues in her head and figures out who the kidnapper is but she does not know why they kidnapped Ajay.
 She gets in the car and drives to a house.
-There is a blurred portrait of a woman.
-The kidnapper shows up and pulls off her mask revealing that she is Bhavana, Rhythm's childhood friend.
-Rhythm asks where Ajay is and Bhavana says that she'll tell Rhythm if she has a drink.
-Rhythm drinks the drink.
-Bhavana says that Rhythm will do anything for Ajay because Ajay is her world.
-But Bhavana says that when her world was shattered and she tried to fix it, she would see Rhythm in every shard.
-Bhavana's past is revealed through a brief flashback.
+The kidnapper shows up and pulls off her mask revealing that she is Bhavana.
+Rhythm asks where Ajay is and Bhavana says that she will tell Rhythm if she has a drink which Rhythm does.
+Bhavana says that when her world was shattered and she tried to fix it, she would see Rhythm in every shard.
+Then, Bhavana's past is revealed through a brief flashback.